 If your breasts become full and painful and you are not breastfeeding, you can apply a tight binder or sports bra and ice packs.
 Do not express milk from breasts!

 You may notice a change in your bowel habits.
 If you become constipated, try some dietary changes like increasing the amount of fluid you drink and the amount of fiber in your diet (bran flakes, prune juice, Metamucil, or Senakot).
 If you continue to have constipation, you may try some over-the-counter medications such as Colace or Milk of Magnesia -- but please follow the directions on the label.
 Avoid consuming a lot of milk and cheese, as they can cause you to become more constipated.
 If hemorrhoids are swollen and painful, use a tub bath, Corticaine ointment (available over the counter), Anusol suppositories (by prescription) and/or witch hazel pads (over the counter).

 The amount of bleeding that each patient has following delivery is quite variable.
 The important thing is that it should not ever become extremely heavy -- heavier than the heaviest day of your period or soaking more than a pad every hour.
 You may bleed off and on or have some discharge for six to eight weeks after your delivery.
 External cleansing of the vaginal area is all that is necessary.
 Do not douche, use tampons, or have intercourse until after your follow-up visit with your doctor.

 Even if you are breastfeeding, it is possible that you can get pregnant.
-Talk with Dr. Boo, Dr. Graber or Dr. Carroll at your follow up appointment about contraception options.
+Talk with us at your follow up appointment about contraception options.

 Call our office immediately if any of the following occur: